Election held on 8 February 1986

 Criteria for the inclusion of parties in this table are set out in the Glossary under 'listed party'

 |Party Name||First preference vote n||First preference vote share %||Change from previous election %||Seats won n||Uncontested seats held n||Seat share %|

 |Tasmanian Greens (Independents)||14,227||5.55||*||2||0||5.71|

 |Votes for other than listed parties||0||0.00||0.00|

 * Party did not contest previous election or did not meet criteria for listing, or contested previous election under a different party name.

-References: For a brief survey of this election and its context, see David Black, 'Western Australia', Australian Journal of Politics and History, Australian Political Chronicle, 32 (3) January 1986: 484-494 at pp 484-486.
+References: For a survey of this election and its context, see Graham A Smith, 'Tasmania', Australian Journal of Politics and History, Australian Political Chronicle, January-June 1986, 32 (3) January 1986: 475-480.

 Information for this election was taken from 'House of Assembly Election Results, 1909-2006', Tasmanian Parliamentary Library, Tasmanian Parliament website: https://bit.ly/2uvczZ8 ; Scott Bennett and Barbara Bennett, Tasmanian Electoral Handbook, 1851-1982, (Kensington, NSW: Reference Section of History Project Incorporated, University of New South Wales, 1983); Colin A Hughes and B D Graham, A Handbook of Australian Government and Politics 1890-1964, (Canberra: Australian National University Press, 1968, SBN 708102700), Colin A Hughes, A Handbook of Australian Government and Politics 1985-1999, (Sydney: Federation Press, 2002, ISBN 1862873433); and note Report on Parliamentary Elections 1983 to 1986, (Hobart: Tasmanian Parliamentary Papers, 1986), online at: https://bit.ly/2EOPKmT